 Sigmund Freud is said to be the founder of psychoanalytic theory.
-Psychoanalytic theory is a method of investigating and treating personality disorders and is used in psychotherapy.
+Psychoanalytic theory is a method of investigating and treating personality disorders that is commonly used in psychotherapy.
 Included in this theory is the idea that things that happen to people during childhood can contribute to the way they later function as adults.
-Freud believed that the mind is made of two parts - the conscious mind and the unconscious mind – and that the unconscious mind often prompts people to make certain decisions even if they don’t recognize it on a conscious level.
+Discover some psychoanalytic theory examples and learn more about this approach to understanding personality and behavior.

 Psychoanalytic Theory: Inner Forces Drive Behavior

 - Mary's therapist believes that Mary's current relationship difficulties stem from the unstable relationship she had with her father while growing up.
 If she came to expect instability in relationships, her unconscious may seek out difficult relationships or even cause her to behave in a way that introduces instability to the relationship dynamic.

 - Every time the vehicle she is riding in stops suddenly, Mrs. Smith panics.
 She thinks this is because she was in a car accident when she was a child, and in each new situation the fear of another accident crashes over her like a wave.

 - Jack's mother left his family when he was a child.
 Ever since then, he has had a very difficult time trusting people because he is afraid they will abandon him.